Teradata Table Design Checklist

 7. Should A Secondary Index Be Created?

-I analyzed the situation:
+I assessed the situation.

 - The inserted primary index values were skewed, and all rows ended up on the same AMP (mostly NULL values)